 - Maintain strong communication with your guests.

-- Venue Managers and event holders may decide between these two options for face-coverings at their events and display signage with the chosen rule:
+- Venue Managers and event holders must follow current campus policies regarding face-coverings and display signage about the rules.

-- All employees including student employees who are working at an event, must continue to follow all campus policies relating to staff and faculty, even if they differ from policies applicable to event guests.
+- All employees, including student employees, who are working at an event, must continue to follow all campus policies relating to staff and faculty, even if they differ from policies applicable to event guests.

-- You may not ask for vaccination status or symptom screen at an event due to privacy concerns that are not yet addressed by systems/process.
+- You may not ask event participants for vaccination status or symptom screen at an event that has under 500 attendees indoors or any number outdoors without expressed permission from the RMT.

-- The Events and External Relations Committee continues to be a resource for those trying to plan events this summer.
-Contact us at: email@example.com
+- The Events and External Relations Committee continues to be a resource for those trying to plan events.
+If you have questions, please contact us at: firstname.lastname@example.org

 When navigating through event planning in an environment that remains highly subject to change, please be flexible and don’t be surprised if changes are needed.